-The Master of Arts in Gestalt Psychotherapy is a level 9 award validated by the Institute of Technology Carlow.
+The Master of Arts in Gestalt Psychotherapy is a level 9 award validated by the South East Technical University (SETU), formerly known as IT Carlow.

 The programme has an innovative design based on a spiral curriculum and consists of four modules.
-During modules 1-3 all years train together as one residential community with equal weight given to skills, theory and personal development.
-An integrated approach to their delivery is facilitated by the experiential structure of the programme which affords many opportunities to link theory and practice and foster the development of a reflexive practitioner.
+In the first 4 years of training (i.e. modules 1-3) all students train together as one residential community.
+Equal weight is given to skills, theory and personal development and an integrated approach to their delivery is facilitated by the experiential structure of the programme.

 At the end of year 2, students are assessed for readiness to begin a clinical placement.
 During this placement, they are required to complete a minimum 200 hours client work and receive regular clinical supervision from an accredited, Gestalt Institute approved supervisor.

 The Gestalt Institute programme provides a warm, nourishing community that facilitates learning within a group environment.
 Students are encouraged to be active participants in their own learning and involved members of a learning community.
-On graduation from the programme, further training and support is available including a post practicum group, CPD workshops in Ireland and Europe, training in group facilitation and supervision and advanced workshops led by international experts.
+On graduation from the programme, further training and support is available including a post practicum group, CPD workshops, training in group facilitation and supervision and advanced workshops led by international experts.

 Life after training